Tetaaline/Medicine_tracker_app/README.md

 These files are automatically created by the program the first time you run it.

 Below are the simple Linux/Ubuntu commands to view, edit, and inspect your JSON database.
-Steps to access json database:
+Steps to access JSON database:
 - Navigate to the project directory cd medicine-tracker-app
 -  Navigate into the data folder